Skip to content

 Login

 When implementing login, exception handling must be implemented.
 Exception handling is necessary for issues caused by SDK configuration errors or users who have successfully logged in.
-Examples of users who need to be handled as exceptions include login of suspended users and the process of resolving account conflicts.
+Examples of users that need to be handled as exceptions include login of suspended users and the process of resolving account conflicts.

 Payment

-When the payment transaction termination is declared, the receipt for the purchase cannot be used for Product Restoration.
+When the payment transaction termination is declared, the receipt for the purchase cannot be used for product restoration.
 If the app user has purchased a product from the in-app store but the product has not been delivered to the user for any reason, the issued receipt can be used to attempt to deliver the product again.

 Debugging